AriesLR/CVP_7DTD/README.md

 > To modify the cleanup settings, go to the Mods folder and open `zCVP_CorpseCleaner/Config/entityclasses.xml`.
 Adjust or add the relevant values.

 *Note: This modlet may conflict with mods that modify zombies.*

+### CVP_BetterTurrets
+This modlet enhances turrets by increasing the maximum amount of turrets and implementing various general tweaks for improved functionality.

+> To customize the turret settings, navigate to the Mods folder and open `zCVP_BetterTurrets/Config/entityclasses.xml`, `zCVP_BetterTurrets/Config/items.xml`, or `zCVP_BetterTurrets/Config/progression.xml`.
+Adjust or add the relevant values as desired.

+*Note: This modlet may conflict with other mods that modify turrets.*